 However, parents must examine more than just the tax effects of giving money to family before writing a check or forming a trust.

-However, if the assets generate income in the future (for example, interest, dividends, or rent), such income will almost certainly be taxed.
+Additionally, if the assets generate income in the future (for example, interest, dividends, or rent), such income will almost certainly be taxed.
+In these cases, such income could be classified under taxable gifts, depending on how the assets were initially reported and their usage over time.

-In most cases, when gifting money to family and a tax is imposed, the gift tax is the responsibility of the giver.
-The recipient can consent to pay the tax instead if specific arrangements are made.
+In most cases, when gifting money to family and a tax is imposed, the gift tax is the giver's responsibility because the individual who receives the gift is typically not required to report it.
+If specific arrangements are made, the recipient can consent to pay the tax instead.
 If you're thinking of doing something like this, talk to a tax specialist first, as there are many nuances to understand when gifting to a family member.

 The yearly exclusion is per recipient, not the lump sum that you've gifted throughout the year.
 That means you may donate $10,000 to a relative, another $13,000 to a colleague, and so on without filing a gift tax return in the same year.